 A Yale University research team has proven that stressful life events can change the shape and size of critical regions in the brain that help us navigate emotional situations, make decisions, and retain important information.
 You can see how that could be a problem when you’re in the midst of maneuvering through a breakup.

-But the good news is that the brain is elastic, and even a stressed-out brain can re-form and re-shape itself if given the right raw materials – meaning nutrient-dense foods that feed these critical brain cells.
+The good news is that the brain is elastic, and even a stressed-out brain can re-form and re-shape itself if given the right raw materials – meaning nutrient-dense foods that feed these critical brain cells.

 First, a little brain anatomy: your brain, which weighs about three pounds, is nearly 60% fat.
 Your brain can actually continue to grow neurons throughout your life in response to the right stimulation – including what you feed it.
+Your brain’s favorite food?
+Glucose.

 Your brain is a sugar-hog and demands a steady stream of carbohydrates (which metabolize into glucose) in order to keep it running smoothly.
 But that doesn’t mean that gobbling candy bars on the run between meetings or while chauffeuring kids to soccer practice will give you what you need to stay sharp.
 When levels of sugar in the blood fluctuate, the brain doesn’t get its steady fuel supply, and behavior and decision-making